 While visiting the Kennedy Space Center may not allow you to travel to actual space, it’s still a pretty cool experience.
 With that said, you shouldn’t make your task of packing for the adventure too lightly.

 You should expect to spend around eight to ten hours at Kennedy Space Center.
-This will ensure that you can explore everything and look at all the exhibits on site.
+This will ensure you can explore everything and view all the on-site exhibits.

-Here’s how to best prepare for the trip to stay safe and make sure you have everything you need.
+Here’s how to best prepare for the trip to stay safe and ensure you have everything you need.

 #1 Large Bags Are Not Allowed

-Bags larger than backpacks are not allowed at the Kennedy Space Center in Florida.
-Although lockers are available for visitors who want to leave their belongings in a safe environment, you should definitely limit the number of items you will bring on this trip.
+Bags larger than backpacks are prohibited at the Kennedy Space Center in Florida.
+Although lockers are available for visitors who want to leave their belongings in a safe environment, you should limit the number of items you will bring on this trip.

 #2 Dress Appropriately

-Keep in mind that the Kennedy Space Center Visitor Complex is an outdoor park.
+Remember that the Kennedy Space Center Visitor Complex is an outdoor park.
 You will have to walk from one attraction to another.
-With that said, you should dress appropriately for the weather and put on comfortable shoes – there’s going to be a lot of walking involved!
+With that said, you should dress appropriately for the weather and put on comfortable shoes – there will be a lot of walking involved!

 #3 Don’t Worry About Food